arazig/Deep-Reinforcement-Learning/README.md

 - We use the standard Atari preprocessing: grayscale conversion, frame skipping, etc.
 - The network architecture follows the original DQN design with modifications for Rainbow components
 - Experiments were run using Python 3.11 in a virtual environment
+- This implementation is specifically optimized for Atari environments with particular focus on Ms. Pacman
+- The Ms. Pacman environment presents unique challenges due to its complex maze navigation, ghost avoidance, and pellet collection strategies

+### Acknowledgements
+We would like to acknowledge the [Tianshou](https://github.com/thu-ml/tianshou) library, which provided the foundation for our implementation.
+Tianshou is a flexible, modular, and well-documented reinforcement learning platform developed by researchers at Tsinghua University.
+Our code adapts and builds upon their excellent work.

 ## References